Nethmee5/Nethmee5/README.md

 <body>
 <p><b> 👋 HEY! 😊 </b></p>
 <p align="justify"> I'm a software engineer with 6+ years of experience in frontend development and I have worked on both frontend and backend project development under various domains specializing in building innovative products and software applications using the latest programming languages and technologies.</p>
-<p> I am open for relocation opportunies around the world to work..🤜</p>
+<p> I am open to relocation opportunities around the world to work..🤜</p>
 <p> I have followed a BSc(Hons) Software Engineering degree 👨‍🎓 from the University of Plymouth in the United Kingdom.</p>
 <p align="left">
   <!--🌱